mypapit/cfourcc/README.md

 ###Installation

 1. Just type 'make all'.
+   The Makefile now enables large file support (-D_FILE_OFFSET_BITS=64) so AVI files larger than 4GiB can be processed.
 2. be a root user and type 'make install'
 3. use the software as normal user. - refer usage section